 2. Make it easy for people to contact you

 If you want people to get in touch, you need to make it really easy.
 Take this blog for example.
 The link to my contact page appears in the menu, on every page.
-On the contact page, you will find my office address and also a contact form too.
+On the contact page, you will find an extremely simple contact form.
 Plus, I list my Twitter account, which is set to receive Direct Messages [DM’s] from anyone.

 As a result, I regularly get messages, emails and Tweets from people asking about my services.

 3. Just ask for their name and email address

 In other words, you can increase the number of sales leads and enquiries you get, simply by removing these unnecessary barriers!
 Once someone has contacted you via the form, you can always request additional information if you need it.
 It works.

 4. Get your full contact details into the ‘signature’ of your emails